semgrep/semgrep-docs/docs/semgrep-code/semgrep-assistant-code.md

 * Semgrep Inc. logs and stores the GPT prompts and responses for the sake of performance evaluation, which include source code snippets.
 * Semgrep Inc. sends relevant lines of code to OpenAI's API, where currently, the "relevant lines of code" means lines that are part of the Semgrep finding, plus 10 lines of context on each side.
 Semgrep Inc. is likely to expand this, potentially to the entire file, as we learn how to pass more useful context.
 * Semgrep Inc stores and retains these code snippets for up to 6 months.
 Semgrep Inc. will update you with at least a 30-day notice if we make any changes to the retention policy.
 * Semgrep Inc is a paying customer of OpenAI and has a Data Protection Agreement signed with them (provided upon request by [contacting support](/docs/support).
-The code snippets we upload will be persisted by OpenAI temporarily, following their data usage policies at [Open AI API data Usage Policies](https://openai.com/policies/api-data-usage-policies).
+The code snippets we upload are be persisted by OpenAI temporarily, following their data usage policies at [Open AI API data Usage Policies](https://openai.com/policies/api-data-usage-policies).
 * For more details, see the [Semgrep Assistant FAQ](https://get.semgrep.dev/assistant).

 ## Required GitHub or GitLab repository permissions

 Semgrep Assistant requires the same permissions that Semgrep needs to integrate with GitHub or GitLab, such as permissions that allow Semgrep to run CI jobs and post comments to PRs or MRs. See [<i class="fa-regular fa-file-lines"></i> Requested permissions for GitHub and GitLab](/semgrep-cloud-platform/getting-started/#requested-permissions-for-github-and-gitlab) for a list of permissions.

-Assistant extends normal Semgrep functionality by providing contextually aware AI-generated suggestions.
+Assistant extends normal Semgrep capabilities by providing contextually aware AI-generated suggestions.
 In order to build that context, it requires extra permissions in GitHub and GitLab.

 <Tabs
     defaultValue="github"